faqtor/faqtor/README.md

 ### Project directory layout

-The recommended directory layout for the Faqtor project is following:
+The recommended directory layout for a Faqtor-based project is following:

     .
     ├──build               # Folder containing all files related to the project building